BulbLighter/Portfolio-Website/replit.md

 ## Overview

 This is a portfolio website built with Flask inspired by Darren Aronofsky's Pi (1998), showcasing Pulkit Bhardwaj's professional experience and education.
-The application features a stark, black-and-white mathematical design with high contrast visuals, mathematical formula backgrounds, and intense terminal-style aesthetics reminiscent of the film's paranoid, mathematical obsession theme.
+The application features a stark, black-and-white design with high contrast visuals, computer science code backgrounds, and intense terminal-style aesthetics reminiscent of the film's paranoid obsession theme.
+Now includes dark/light mode toggle functionality.

 ## User Preferences